-The Rose of Tralee was established in 1959 and still running today, is one of Ireland’s largest and longest running festivals.
+The Rose of Tralee was established in 1959 and is still running today, as one of Ireland’s largest and longest running festivals.

 With kind permission of Gael Linn.